MrToph/cmichelio/src/pages/react-just-got-ugly-with-16-4-update/react-just-got-ugly-with-16-4-update.md

 If you don't know about `getDerivedStateFromProps`, it's a `static` lifecycle method introduced in React 16.3 to prepare for async rendering.

-In 16.3 it was proposed as an alternative for `componentWillReceiveProps`, which is deprecated and will be removed in `React 17`.
+In 16.3 it was proposed as an alternative for `componentWillReceiveProps`, which will be renamed to `UNSAFE_componentWillMount` in `React 17` because it might cause issues with async rendering.

 > getDerivedStateFromProps is being added as a safer alternative to the legacy componentWillReceiveProps. - [React 16.3](https://reactjs.org/blog/2018/03/29/react-v-16-3.html)